ngobibibnbe/anomaly-detection-in-data-stream/README.md

 ## Description of the experimental protocol
-For each dataset, a bayesian optimization is performed to find best hyperparameters (details of the hyperparameter search space of each method could be found in the implementation details (page 8) section of the [summary_of_the_experiment](https://github.com/nams2000/anomaly-detection-in-data-stream/blob/master/summary_of_the_experiments.pdf) file), then we test the method with the best hyperparameters and record the execution time and the f1-score.
-The latence or response time (average time to treat an instance)  =$\frac{the execution time on the dataset}{length of the dataset}$ .
+For each dataset, a bayesian optimization is performed to find best hyperparameters (details of the hyperparameter search space of each method could be found in the implementation details (page 8) section of the [summary_of_the_experiment](https://github.com/nams2000/anomaly-detection-in-data-stream/blob/master/summary_of_the_experiments.pdf) file), then we test the method with the best hyperparameters and record the latence and the f1-score.
+The **latence or response time (average time to treat an instance)=the execution time on the dataset/length of the dataset** .
+To process the f1-score, we consider a method find an anomaly if it 1% of the length of the dataset around the position of the position of the anomaly (This because an anomaly generaly occur on a small period and the point given as the position of the anomaly is a point inside the period on which the anomaly occured).

 Here a method find